-There are 18 NRICH Mathematical resources connected to Digit cards, you may find related items under Mathematics Tools.Broad Topics > Mathematics Tools > Digit cards
+There are 18 NRICH Mathematical resources connected to Digit cards, you may find related items under Physical and Digital Manipulatives.Broad Topics > Physical and Digital Manipulatives > Digit cards

 Can you use the information to find out which cards I have used?